Your Monster: Plot

-Laura returns home to find Monster in the closet.
-She discovers his hidden home, filled with articles of her clothes and other items taken over the years.
-She reveals the hook-up to Monster, angering him greatly, but she accuses him of not knowing anything about love because he's a monster and he's always been hiding.
-Monster reveals he hasn't been hiding, recounting other occasions during Laura's life when he tried to help her but she barred him in the closet out of fear.
+Laura returns home to find Monster in the closet and discovers his hidden home, filled with articles of her clothing and other items taken from her over the years.
+She reveals her and Jacob's tryst to Monster, angering him greatly.
+Monster asserts that Jacob has never loved Laura, but Laura accuses him of not knowing anything about love because he is a monster and has always been hiding.
+Monster reveals that he has not been hiding, recounting other occasions throughout Laura's life when he tried to help her but she barred him in the closet out of fear.
 Laura leaves and shuts the closet, but opens it again out of regret, only to find that Monster has disappeared.

-Following a hospital visit, Laura is declared cancer-free but she does not delight in the news.
-Jackie meets Laura outside her home to apologize for "stealing" Jacob, but Laura shrugs it off and says that people hook up.
-Jackie clarifies that she and Jacob have never had relations, and arranges for Laura to take her place as lead role in the play's premiere.
+At a checkup at the hospital, Laura is declared cancer-free, but does not delight in the news.
+Jackie meets Laura outside her home to apologize, but Laura dismisses her.
+Jackie clarifies that she never had relations with Jacob, and arranges for Laura to take her place as the lead on the play's opening night.
 While sneaking into the building, Laura catches Jacob and Mazie having sex.
-Mazie follows Laura to the dressing room to apologize, but Laura tells her to leave.
+Mazie follows Laura into the dressing room to apologize, but Laura furiously orders her out.

-Laura appears on stage and performs, to Jacob's shock and rage.
-Her performance receives positive reception from the audience, but Jacob confronts her alone behind the curtains, accusing her of jealousy and selfishness.
-Monster then appears from the shadows and tears Jacob's throat open, after which the curtains open and a bloodstained Laura performs the final song.
-At the end, Monster is absent from the stage, revealing that he is actually Laura’s inner “monster” and never truly existed.
-The crowd panics over the sight of Jacob’s corpse as Laura smiles and lets out a monstrous growl.
+Laura appears on stage and performs.
+Her performance is well-received by the audience, to Jacob's chagrin.
+He confronts her alone behind the curtains, demanding she not ruin his chance of success and accusing her of being jealous of his talent.
+She is cold and dismissive of him even as he becomes increasingly angry, eventually warning that she will tear his throat out if he doesn't stop insulting her.
+Monster then appears from the shadows, slashes Jacob's throat open, and reconciles with Laura.
+The curtains then open, and a bloodstained Laura performs the final song.
+Monster is absent from the stage; he is actually a manifestation of Laura's violent thoughts, having never truly existed.
+The crowd panics over the sight of Jacob's corpse as Laura smiles and lets out a monstrous growl.